grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 ## Docs by topic

 In the past, a data source document tended to be one long document containing background, requirements, configuration options, query editor options and templates and variables.
 To make information easier to find, the technical writing team, with agreement from product management and engineering, decided to refactor the documentation into separate topics.
-The idea behind this refactor was to better serve our users.
-If a customer wants to know how to configure the data source, it’s easier to go directly to that topic page rather than wade through one long document where lots of scrolling is required.
-This refactor has gotten positive feedback from the user community.
+If a customer wants to know how to configure the data source, it's easier to go directly to that topic page rather than wade through one long document where lots of scrolling is required.

 ## Introduction document